|Plane trees of London

 This is a relatively weak growing, white variegated form.
-Despite its weaknesses, it is still capable of growing to a large tree in time.
-Mature trees are rare, partly because anthracnose disease tends to kill off trees before they reach maturity.
+Despite its weaknesses, it is still capable of growing to at least a medium size in time.
+Mature trees are rare, mainly because anthracnose disease tends to kill off trees before they reach maturity.

 Tree - the tree usually has a sparse, thinly leafed crown.
 (See note on anthracnose disease below.)

 Leaf shape - this is typical of London plane; 3 to 5 lobes, but with the middle lobe often long than wide.
 Some leaves are distinctly asymmetric.
-The asymmetry is probably connected with a disproportionate growth of white tissue on one side of the leaf.
+The asymmetry may be connected with a disproportionate growth of white tissue on one side of the leaf.

 Leaf colour - The basic colour is a fairly matt mid-green.
 However there are interveinal areas that are paler, and some that are white.
 The paler areas are a uniform pale green; the patchwork of colours on the leaf is made up of only 3 or 4 colours.
 Changes in colour on mature leaves are always abrupt and never gradual, and are often defined by veins.
 Early leaves (smaller leaves) tend to have more green areas than later summer leaves.
 Because of this, the tree is not always as distinctive as some of the photographs suggest.
 On young leaves the distinct colours cannot always be recognised.